-In June 1995, Ann Iverson was appointed Laura Ashley's chief executive.
-Iverson was one of the most sought-after executives in the retail sector after a successful retailing career on both sides of the Atlantic.
-She had been a vice president at Bloomingdale's, the US department store, a senior vice president at Bonwit Teller, CEO of Kay-Bee Toys, and had led the turnaround of Mothercare, the British mother and baby chain.
-With an annual salary of £883,000, Iverson became one of the highest paid retail executives in Britain.
+In June 1995, Ann Iverson, was appointed Laura Ashley's chief executive.
+Iverson was one of most sought-after executives in the retail sector after a successful retailing career on both sides of the Atlantic.
+She had been a vice president at Bloomindales, the US department store, a senior vice president at Bonwit Teller, CEO of Kay-Bee Toys, and, most significantly, leader of the turnaround of Mothercare, the British mother and baby chain. experienced retailer.